syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Sizer.md

 ### Fill remaining width for any column

-`SfDataGrid` allows to fill the remaining width in view for any column using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
+The `SfDataGrid` allows filling the remaining width in view for any column using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.

 The `GridColumn.ColumnSizer` has higher priority than the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) property.
-Hence the individual columns having the `GridColumn.ColumnSizer` property set will not be included in the column sizer calculations of the `SfDataGrid`.
+Hence, the individual columns having the `GridColumn.ColumnSizer` property set will not be included in the column sizer calculations of the `SfDataGrid`.
 To fill the column with remaining width in view, set the `GridColumn.ColumnSizer` property as [ColumnSizer.LastColumnFill](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.ColumnSizer.html).
-Refer to the following code example to acheive the same:
+Refer to the following code example to acheive the same.

-In the below code snippet, SfDataGrid is applied with `ColumnSizer.Star` and the second column is applied with `ColumnSizer.LastColumnFill`.
-Hence the second column will take up the remaining space after the other columns are rendered with star size.
+In the following code snippet, the SfDataGrid is applied with `ColumnSizer.Star`, and the second column is applied with `ColumnSizer.LastColumnFill`.
+Hence, the second column will take up the remaining space after the other columns are rendered with star size.

 {% highlight c# %}
 SfDataGrid dataGrid;